 - number or sizes of pork chops

 Make better use of defrosting settings.
 Set it to 50 percent power for 2-5 minutes.
-Make sure you flip the pork frequently to speed up defrosting and ensure even cooking.
+Flip the pork frequently to speed up defrosting and ensure even cooking.

 What Are Other Ways You Can Defrost Pork Chops?

-Aside from a microwave, the USDA Food Safety and Inspection Service recommend two more safe ways of defrosting frozen pork chops or any sliced piece of meat like chicken breasts, salmon fillets, and shrimps.
+Aside from a microwave, the USDA Food Safety and Inspection Service recommends two more safe ways to defrost frozen pork chops or any sliced piece of meat like chicken breasts and shrimp.

 - Use a refrigerator, and